khaledsabry97/Rent/README.md

 # Rent
 this is an app is used by the person who has apartments, shops or any block who rent it , this app arranges to him the contracts ,the payments and a lot of things

+## Language
+- Arabic (if you want another language send me a message)

 ## Main Menu
 ### You can do the following :-
 - Add Block